elcomtik/ansible-role-init/README.md

 ansible-role-init
 =========

 Initial configuration of host to prepare for Ansible.
-Will ensure python is latest version, add user for ansible, give sudo presmisions and upload ssh_key for him.
+Will ensure:
+- python is latest version
+- user for ansible is created with sudo presmisions
+- ssh_key for ansible user is added
+- sshd port is configured acording to inventory value of ansible_port

 Requirements
 ------------